evsynthacademy/Intro-Evidence-Synthesis/modules/Systematic Reviews/_posts/2001-01-07-report-findings.md

 This is the final step.
 Once you’ve drawn conclusions based on the evidence, you write a clear narrative of the steps you took and what you discovered.

+If you’re reading a systematic review, you should know that different types of reports offer different levels of detail.
+For instance, journal articles are typically briefer than technical reports.
+A journal’s website, a company’s report, or a government agency’s technical documents may have supplementary table and figures you can use if you’re looking for more information.

-For more details about the steps of a systematic review, you can check out our course: How to Conduct a Systematic Review.
+For more details about the steps of a systematic review, you can check out our courses on  How to Conduct a Systematic Review.

-For now, let’s look at how the Center for Evidence Synthesis in Health has used systematic reviews to answer important clinical questions.
+For now, let’s look at how the Center for Evidence Synthesis in Health (CESH) has used systematic reviews to answer important clinical questions.